-The styling has been led by Vühl’s Iker Echeverría and the Turin-based Esiete, which counts Lamborghini and Pininfarina as clients, and the car is packed with fine detailing.
-"Our customers like motorsport, said Echeverría.
+The car’s styling has been led by Vühl’s Iker Echeverría and the Turin-based Esiete, which counts Lamborghini and Pininfarina as clients, and the car is packed with fine detailing.
+"Our customers like motorsport," said Echeverría.
 "But even though they don’t have a race car, they know what a kill switch and a towing tag are for.”

+Vühl has the capacity to build 50 cars a year at its factory in Mexico City.
 The company was founded by Alberto Chapa and brothers Guillermo and Iker Echeverría.
-Vühl is an acronym derived from "vehicles of light weight and high performance".
+The Vuhl name is an acronym derived from "vehicles of light weight and high performance".
 The model 05 is named after the number Guillermo and Iker's father used throughout his racing career.

 “It is naturally very rewarding to have a bank of orders for Mexico and the Middle-East,” said Echeverría.
 “But we fully recognise the importance of the UK market and have therefore worked especially hard to ready the car for sale in this territory.”